carpentries-incubator/intro-image-classification-cnn/episodes/01-introduction.md

 - **Autonomous Vehicles**: Identifying pedestrians, traffic signs, and other vehicles in self-driving cars.
 - **Security and Surveillance**: Detecting anomalies or unauthorised objects in security footage.

-A Convolutional Neural Networks (CNN) is a Deep Learning algorithm that has become a cornerstone in image classification due to its ability to automatically learn features from images in a hierarchical fashion (i.e. each layer builds upon what was learned by the previous layer).
-It can achieve remarkable performance on a wide range of tasks.

 ## Deep Learning Workflow
 To apply Deep Learning to a problem there are several steps to go through: